anthonychu/azure-functions-deno-worker/README.md

     </a>
 </p>

 This is a worker that lets you run Deno on [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview).
-It implements the [Azure Functions Custom Handlers](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers) protocol and runs on the Azure Functions Consumption (serverless) plan.
+It is implemented as an [Azure Functions Custom Handler](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers) and runs on the Azure Functions Consumption (serverless) plan.

 The project includes a CLI `denofunc` to make it easy to create, run, and deploy your Deno Azure Functions apps.